hojjatjokar/style-guide/javascript.md

 4. ### Don't use eval
 eval is a powerful function that can be used to execute arbitrary code.
 It can cost you performance and security. since it can modify the scope of the code.

+5. ### Don't use implied eval
+Beside the eval itself there are a few other ways to pass string and have interpreted as it is code.

+Using setTimeout and setInterval can accept a string as a parameter and run it as it is code.